 The reason I started the foundation…

-My German Shepherd-Roti, Butterball, developed cancer over a year ago his life expectancy at most was three months without doing any therapy for him.
+My German Shepherd-Roti, Butterball, developed cancer over a year ago.
+His life expectancy, at most, was three months without doing any therapy.
 I decided to fight for him and get rid of this cancer.

-Butterball has since developed cancer again, not that it’s going to be easy to put him down, but at least I have had the chance to spend time with him and I am able to say goodbye.
+Butterball has since developed cancer again.
+Not that it’s going to be easy to put him down, but at least I had the chance to spend time with him, and I can say goodbye.
 Not everyone has that chance.

-When people ask me why I start the foundation it was because I wanted to give other animals, and their owners, a second chance at life just like Butterball did.
+When people asked me why I started the foundation, I wanted to give other animals and their owners a second chance at life as Butterball had.